By: Helen Fenton

 So, how do we skill up for the 4th Industrial Revolution to meet our needs and the needs of the world at large in a machine-run world?
 It is simple enough to grasp that what we ultimately need to bear in mind is that technology training, computer skills training and anything involving understanding how digitisation affects our daily lives will do the trick, at least for now.
 The next article in this series deals with the impact of training humans in a world run by machines.
 Not to be missed!

-Read Part 2 of this Series: You Can Check Out Any Time You Like But You Can Never Leave
+- May the 4th Industrial Revolution be with You, Part 2: You Can Check Out Any Time You Like But You Can Never Leave

 About the author